-Minh Mang Royal Tomb, architectural jewel of Hue
+Minh Mang Mausoleum - An architectural jewel of Hue

-To talk about the most majestic tomb of emperors in Hue, many people think of that of Minh Mang for its sublime architecture and scenic natural setting.
+When talking about the most majestic mausoleum of emperors in Hue, many people think of Minh Mang for its sublime architecture and scenic natural setting.

 The second Emperor of the Nguyen Dynasty, Minh Mang is the son of Emperor Gia Long.
-Upon his father’s death in 1820, Minh Mang became emperor, began to build many palaces inside the imperial city and the Forbidden Purple City in Hue.
+Upon his father’s death in 1820, Minh Mang became emperor and began to build many palaces inside the imperial city and the Forbidden Purple City in Hue.
 Minh Mang distinguished himself by his erudition and was known to be an ultra-Confucian and anti-Western ruler who launched an intolerant religious policy towards Christians.
-He himself drew the plans for his tomb but died at the age of 50 from a fall from his horse before the beginning of the work (1840-1843).
+He himself drew up the plans for his tomb but died at the age of 50 of a fall from his horse before construction could begin (1840-1843).
 It is then the only tomb to be built after the death of a sovereign.

 The sublime architecture of the Minh Mang Tomb

-This tomb, located outside the city on Mount Cam Ke, 12 km from Hue, consists of an architectural ensemble forming 40 monuments like palaces, pavilions, temples, etc. In a romantic space, surrounded by mountains and rivers, the tomb is like a beauty sleeping in a forest.
+This mausoleum located outside the city on Mount Cam Ke, 12 km from Hue, consists of an architectural ensemble forming 40 monuments like palaces, pavilions, temples, and more.
+In a romantic space surrounded by mountains and rivers, the mausoleum is a creation of beauty sleeping in a forest.
 The head seems to rest on Kim Phung's mountain as the legs extend to the confluence of the rivers.
 According to imperial tradition, the choice of this location could depend on the future and the happiness of the dynasty.
-The 40 beautiful monuments are arranged symmetrically on three parallel axes that are perpendicular to the Than Dao alley in the center to the foot of La Thanh wall, a brick wall 3m high and 50cm thick.
+The 40 beautiful monuments are arranged symmetrically on three parallel axis’s that are perpendicular to the Than Dao alley in the centre to the foot of La Thanh wall, a brick wall 3m high and 50cm thick.
 Built on an axis of 700m long, all buildings occupy no less than 28ha, delimited by an ellipse of 1750m.
-The Minh Mang Royal Tomb, undoubtedly the most beautiful of all, is in total harmony with the nature with its water features, fountains, adjoining gardens and pine forest.
+The Minh Mang Mausoleum, undoubtedly the most beautiful of all, is in total harmony with nature with its water features, fountains, adjoining gardens and pine forest.

 Visit the Minh Mang Mausoleum